 Moving: Renting or Owning

 When you’re in your 20s or 30s, living at home with your parent(s) can be a bust or amazing.
 Yes, you can save a lot more money after paying your cell phone, student loan(s), credit card(s), transportation, etc. bills — including money you should you slide to your parents to help out with utilities — but your independence urge is itching the middle of your back.
 You need and want to get out.
-The housing market right now is not in favor for any working class adult, let alone a young adult just getting started in their adulthood.
+The housing market right now is not in favor of any working class adult, let alone a young adult just getting started in their adulthood.

 - Do you have a 401k plan to dip into?